What is a Personal Loan?

 A personal loan can be furnished by a financial institution or an alternative online lender.
 They usually have fixed interest rates and can be paid back in installments typically ranging from two to seven years.
 They can be used for many reasons including home projects, buying a car, life events (like divorce or funeral expenses), and even vacations.

 The underwriting process takes credit history, credit score, cosigner worthiness (if applicable), and other factors into account to determine the risk associated with approving the loan.
-This helps the lender determine your interest rate as well as how much you’ll qualify for.
+This helps the lender determine your interest rate as well as how much you will qualify for.
 Loans typically range anywhere from $1,000-$50,000.

 When is a Personal Loan a Good Idea?

-A personal loan is ideal when assets aren’t part of an equation (AKA a non-secured loan) and when the interest rate is more competitive than other types of loans.
+A personal loan is ideal when assets are not part of an equation (AKA a non-secured loan) and when the interest rate is more competitive than other types of loans.
 Here are some good reasons for this type.

 - Debt consolidation makes sense especially in the case of high-interest consumer credit cards.
 The idea is that you combine various forms of high-interest debt into one manageable payment with an improved interest rate.

-- Personal events can sneak up on anyone, and borrowing can help fill in the gaps for expenses you didn’t think to plan for.
-Whether it’s a surprise wedding expense, paying for a divorce lawyer, funeral costs, or another event, you can take out a loan to secure the funds you need quickly and easily.
+- Personal events can sneak up on anyone, and borrowing can help fill in the gaps for expenses you did not think to plan for.
+Whether it is a surprise wedding expense, paying for a divorce lawyer, funeral costs, or another event, you can take out a loan to secure the funds you need quickly and easily.

 - A loan for a home renovation project can help you build your dream kitchen or do a budget remodel as you prepare to put your house on the market.
 Typically, though, it makes the most sense to take out a loan if you plan to stay in the residence and want to enjoy the renovation.
 Many people take out a home equity line of credit (HELOC) which is a secured loan that uses the home as collateral.
 Keep in mind that this type of loan requires at least 20% in equity and a solid credit score.